geotools/geotools/CONTRIBUTING.md

    This is a very important step:
    * It lets core developers assess your suggestions and propose alternate/better ways of getting the desired results
-   * It makes it easier to review the pull request/patch as its content are already known and agreed upon
+   * It makes it easier to review the pull request as its content are already known and agreed upon

 2. Create a local branch: